shion707/tianhewang.github.io/_pages/about.md

 ---

-## Project 1: How the brain adapts to uncertainties in the environment
+## Theme 1: How the brain adapts to uncertainties in the environment

 Our motor system must deal with enormous amounts of noise and uncertainty.
 For example, our visual and proprioceptive inputs are imperfect, and both the internal state of the body and the external environment are constantly changing.
 It is impressive that the motor system can still perform accurate movements and generalize skills despite these uncertainties—something that remains a major challenge for robotic systems.